Deaths of John and Joyce Sheridan: Witnesses not interviewed

-Chris Stephens, a longtime close friend of Joyce's, did not recall Joyce ever expressing any complaint about her marriage or acting unusually right before her death; her husband says police never contacted them for an interview, so "I knew right away that they didn't do a good investigation."
+Chris Stephens, a longtime friend of Joyce's, did not recall Joyce ever expressing any complaint about her marriage or acting unusually before her death; her husband says police never contacted them for an interview, so, "I knew right away that they didn't do a good investigation."
 According to Mark, no one who had interacted with his father on the day before the fire, nor anyone who had worked on the family home, were interviewed.
-Mary Kay Roberts, who had worked closely with John in the public and private sector for around 20 years, and had last interacted with him almost 24 hours before the fire, also said she was never interviewed.
+Mary Kay Roberts, who had worked closely with John in the public and private sector for around twenty years, and had last interacted with him almost twenty-four hours before the fire, also said she was never interviewed.

 A neighbor who lived on the cul-de-sac at the end of Meadow Run near the Sheridan house also was, she says, never interviewed.
-She referred WNYC reporter Nancy Solomon to another neighbor on the cul-de-sac who had since moved away but saw and reported something he thought might have been of interest to the police a week earlier.
-That Sunday morning, Tom Draper told Solomon, he had been leaving around 5:45 a.m. for a church meeting.
+She referred WNYC reporter Nancy Solomon to another neighbor on the cul-de-sac, Tom Draper, who had since moved away but saw and reported something he thought might have been of interest to the police a week earlier.
+That Sunday morning, Draper told Solomon, he had been leaving around 5:45 a.m. for a church meeting.
 As he backed out of his driveway, he saw, and nearly hit, a vehicle parked in the middle of the cul-de-sac, its rear end to his house.
 When the driver saw him, the vehicle sped off in the direction of the Sheridans' house, then suddenly turned left down Pheasant Run Drive, into a group of streets that had no outlet, a decision Draper thought strange enough for him to briefly consider following the car.

 Stairwell bloodstains

 While Baden did not feel the evidence necessarily pointed to an intruder, he did say some evidence supported that conclusion.
 Spatters of John's blood on the walls outside the room and the stairwell, which Jansen says he was told not to document, were consistent with an attack, and cast doubt on Soriano's assertion that the stabbing had been confined to the Sheridans' bedroom.

 Soriano's report says these were transfer stains, found atop the soot layer left by the fire, and thus attributes them to the firefighters removing the bodies.
 Baden doubted this explanation, as the apparent spatter was at 4–5 ft on the wall above the transfer stains that were present and was unlike them not smeared.
-A retired Philadelphia homicide detective who accompanied Philadelphia Inquirer reporter Barbara Boyer, whom the Sheridans allowed to tour the house, agreed the spatter was consistent with a stabbing.
+A retired Philadelphia homicide detective who accompanied Inquirer reporter Boyer, whom the Sheridans allowed to tour the house, agreed the spatter was consistent with a stabbing.